grzegorz-aniol/LLMTest_NeedleInAHaystack/README.md

 ### Environment Variables

 - `NIAH_MODEL_API_KEY` - API key for interacting with the model.
 Depending on the provider, this gets used appropriately with the correct sdk.
+Even for local OpenAI-compatible endpoints, this value must be set (it can be a dummy string if your server ignores it).
-- `NIAH_EVALUATOR_API_KEY` - API key to use if `openai` evaluation strategy is used.
+- `NIAH_EVALUATOR_API_KEY` - API key to use if `openai` or `local` evaluation strategy is used.
+As with the model key, this must be set even when using a local OpenAI-compatible endpoint.
+- `NIAH_MODEL_LOCAL_API_ENDPOINT` - Base URL for an OpenAI-compatible HTTP endpoint to use when `--provider local` (for example, `http://localhost:8080/v1`).
+- `NIAH_EVALUATOR_LOCAL_API_ENDPOINT` - Base URL for an OpenAI-compatible HTTP endpoint to use when `--evaluator local` (for example, `http://localhost:8081/v1`).

 ### Install Package